sebmerkt/ride-share-compare/README.md

 ## Introduction

 Ride-share providers like Lyft and Uber are getting more and more popular.
 As their popularity increases, so does the number of available ride-share providers.
 Ride-share users want to be able to compare different providers according to their current needs.
-Whether they need their ride to arrive fast or be cheap, Ride-Share-Compare will give users all the information to make an informated choice.
+Whether they need their ride to arrive fast or be cheap, Ride-Share-Compare will give users all the information to make an informed choice.

 ![User interface](/images/application.png "Application")

 The Ride-Share-Compare user interface allows the user the enter their pickup location.
-The cosest available rides are then dispayed around the user's location.
+The closest available rides are then displayed around the user's location.
 Selecting individual rides shows additional information about the expected fare per distance and the distance of the ride from the user's location.

 Early NYC taxi data provided the taxi location in the form of geographical coordinates.
 Therefore, these rides are displayed as points on the map.
 Newer taxi data only provides a location ID that corresponds to a neighborhood.
 Therefore, for the newer taxi data, instead of showing a point on the map, the neighborhood is is highlighted and a mouse-over reveals the number of available rides in that neighborhood.